Course Title: Master of Science in Real Estate

-This exciting full and part-time programme provides an opportunity for non-property graduates to become educated for a range of careers in real estate and related industries in Ireland and abroad.
+This exciting full and part-time course provides an opportunity for non-property graduates to become educated for a range of careers in real estate and related industries in Ireland and abroad.

 The need for competitiveness and efficiency in both the private and public sectors has resulted in a growing awareness of the role of real estate as an economic and business resource.
 This, together with an increased emphasis on urban economics policy and major infrastructural development, has created an enhanced demand for those with professional qualifications in real estate and training in the methods and techniques of real estate appraisal.

-The programme is presented within the School of Real Estate and Construction Economics in the Faculty of the Built Environment in DIT.
-The total intake of students each year will be approx. 20-25 students from different disciplines and backgrounds.
+The course is presented within the School of Real Estate and Construction Economics in the Faculty of the Built Environment.
+The total intake of students each year will be approx. 15 students from different disciplines and backgrounds.

-The programme has full accreditation from the Society of Chartered Surveyors, Ireland (SCSI) and The Royal Institution of Chartered Surveyors (RICS).
+The course has full accreditation from the Society of Chartered Surveyors, Ireland (SCSI) and The Royal Institution of Chartered Surveyors (RICS).

-- Semester 4: Integrating Project, Statutory Valuations, Corporate Real Estate Management or Research Themes in Real Estate
+- Corporate Real Estate Management or Research Themes in Real Estate,

 The full-time course will be completed within one calendar year, students will be expected to attend lectures either on evenings or during the day and complete the final semester over the summer months.